wildfly/quickstart/CONTRIBUTING.md

        limitations under the License.
        -->

-### Properties files
+### Properties files and Bash Scripts

        # JBoss, Home of Professional Open Source
-       # Copyright 2012, Red Hat, Inc. and/or its affiliates, and individual
+       # Copyright 2013, Red Hat, Inc. and/or its affiliates, and individual
        # contributors by the @authors tag.
 See the copyright.txt in the
        # distribution for a full listing of individual contributors.
        #